theonion/bulbs-public-ads-manager/README.md

 ### Features and Terminology

 `SRA` - Single request Architecture.
 Allows multiple ad request to be consolidated into the same http request.
 The benefits of this are both load time performance as elimination of async issues pertaining to the order in which ads are returned.
 According to google, SRA is the only way to guarantee roadblock delivery.
 Additional docs [here](https://support.google.com/dfp_premium/answer/177277?hl=en)

-`Correlator` - A correlator is a randomly generated number which is sent alongside each ad request.
-Ad requests made within a 30 second window keep the same correlator.
-This value is used to tie ad impressions to a single pageview.
-This becomes most relevant when roadblocks (aka takeovers) are in play.
-If a multiple-ad takeover is delivered through DFP, the correlator will tie together each request to ensure that ads are delivered together.

-The downside to this is that ad requests with mathching correlators can only deliver each creative contained in the corresponding line item once.
-So for example if a direct (takeover) campaign contains only 2 ads, but a page has 4 ad slots on it, 2 of the ad slots won't deliver an ad.

 `eagerLoad` - Indicates that an ad request is made immediately on page load.
 The opposite of this is often called dynamically loaded or waypoint loaded.